-MongoDB Realm logs all incoming requests and application events such as user authentication, trigger execution, and service interactions.
-You can access your application's logs from the Logs page in the Realm UI or request them programmatically through the Realm Admin API.
-MongoDB Realm saves logs for 10 days.
+Atlas App Services logs all incoming requests and application events such as user authentication, trigger execution, and service interactions.
+You can access your application's logs from the Logs page in the Atlas App Services UI or request them programmatically through the App Services Admin API.
+Atlas App Services saves logs for 10 days.

-A log entry describes a single event within MongoDB Realm.
-Different events in MongoDB Realm execute in different ways, requiring various permissions, underlying components and services.
-MongoDB Realm groups log entries based on the type of event or request that they record.
+A log entry describes a single event within Atlas App Services.
+Different events in Atlas App Services execute in different ways, requiring various permissions, underlying components and services.
+Atlas App Services groups log entries based on the type of event or request that they record.
 Each type of log contains fields that describe that particular event or request.
 As a result, your application logs may include entries of the following types:

 - Authentication Requests, including user creation, login, and deletion.

-- Functions, including both Realm Functions as well as individual queries to linked MongoDB Atlas data sources made using the MongoDB service of the Realm SDK.
+- Functions, including both App Services Functions as well as individual queries to linked MongoDB Atlas data sources made using the MongoDB service of the a Realm SDK.

 - Triggers, including Database Triggers, Authentication Triggers, and Scheduled Triggers.

-- Service Requests, including HTTPS endpoints and service action calls issued from the Realm SDK.
+- Service Requests, including HTTPS endpoints and service action calls issued from the a Realm SDK.

 - Change Stream, including any time a user opens or closes a stream of change events.

 - Schema changes, including any events related to changes to an application's schema.

 - Sync events, including all events related to data synchronization between client devices and MongoDB Atlas.

 Atlas App Services logs contain details like the status, timestamp, elapsed time, unique id, user, name, and type of a given log entry.